myENA/radosgwadmin/README.md

 Additionally, exposes some undocumented metadata operations (methods starting with 'M').

 Requires Go 1.7 or newer.
+Tested with Jewel through Luminous releases of Ceph.

 Example app:
 ```go